bitcoin-sv/merchantapi-reference/README.md

 A JWT may be supplied as above, in order to authenticate the user and cause the associated special policy quote to be applied in computation of the Submit Transaction cost.

-In the advent of node failing during transaction submission, authenticated users' transaction and policy quote data is available for automatic resubmission.
+In the advent of node failing during transaction submission, authenticated users' transaction and policy quote data is available to enable resubmission of the same transaction by the same user.

 ### 4. Query Transaction Status